mitchhentges/stetho-example/README.md

 # Stetho Example

 Example app that uses Stetho to demonstrate its super-cool integration with Chrome Developer Tools.
-Demonstrates views into the element tree, network requests, and SQLite DB.
+Demonstrates views for the element tree, network requests, and SQLite DB.

 ## Opening Stetho